 The course will give an overview of quantitative methods and techniques which are core to the analysis of empirical data analysis in Political Science.
 The aim is to provide an understanding of statistical methods to be able to (1) conduct statistical tests in a variety of applications, and (2) quantify dependencies between variables.
-The course requires that students have had some introduction to questions of research design and basic descriptive statistical computer packages (e.g. SPSS) will also be a core part of the course.
+The course requires that students have had some introduction to questions of research design and basic descriptive statistics at the undergraduate level.
+Along with this introduction to various methods, their application through the use of statistical computer packages (e.g. SPSS) will also be a core part of the course.
 This course is also designed to help students obtain and analyze data for their major paper/thesis.(Prerequisite: 45-500).